kmadathil/sanskrit_parser/docs/sanskrit_parser_doc.rst

 .. image:: static/aham_gacCAmi.png

-*all graphs in this document have Sanskrit text encoded in SLP1_ format except if otherwise stated*
+All graphs in this document have Sanskrit text encoded in SLP1_ format except if otherwise stated

 .. _SLP1: https://en.wikipedia.org/wiki/SLP1